ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server-hpvsdeploy.md

 2. Update the template file `$HOME/hpvs/config/templates/virtualserver.template.yml` based on the networking configuration, quotagroup, and resource settings of the Hyper Protect Virtual Server instance if necessary.
 For details of the virtual server template file, see the [`Prerequisites` page](../prerequisites.md){target=_blank}.

 3. Create the configuration yaml file `securebuild.yml` for the instance by referring to the example file $HOME/hpvs/config/securebuild/vs_securebuild.yml.
-The `yml` has the configuration details for the virtual server and refers to the corresponding sections of the `virtualserver.template.yml` when you run the `hpvs deploy` command.
+The `vs_securebuild.yml` has the configuration details for the virtual server and refers to the corresponding sections of the `virtualserver.template.yml` when you run the `hpvs deploy` command.
 For example, the `resourcedefinition: ref` value refers to the `resourcedefinitiontemplate` definition in the template file.

     ??? example "Example of a Secure Build virtual server configuration file"